euroargodev/bgc_derivation/README.md

 - optical_wavelength_uv is the OPTICAL_WAVELENGTH_UV coefficient values
 - fit is the range of pixel numbers/wavelengths to restrict calculations to
 - temp_cal_nitrate is the TEMP_CAL_NITRATE coefficient value
+- eq7 is an optional boolean to enable compensation for the pressure effect - note that this is enabled by default when using nitproc or bgcproc!

-Note that this function includes an addpath to the gibbs_seawater toolbox submodule, so that [submodule **must** be cloned](https://git-scm.com/book/en/v2/Git-Tools-Submodules) before this function can be used.
+Note that this function makes use of the gibbs_seawater toolbox, so an addpath must be set before this function can be used outside of bgcproc.

 ### CDOM - cdomcalc.m
 The cdomcalc function is invoked as: